T1taniumF0rge-Industries-Inc/Software/README.md

 ## Program Chart:

-For easy access to all working files and programs in this repository, use the [program chart](https://github.com/GamerSoft24/Software/tree/Main/Programs.md)
+For easy access to all working files and programs in this repository, use the [program chart (programs.md)](https://github.com/GamerSoft24/Software/tree/Main/Programs.md).

+> [!NOTE]
+> The program chart does not cover the `OkmequeSoft` and `PictureSoft` folders.
+For `OkmequeSoft`, please use the [dedicated `OkmequeSoft` program chart](/OkmequeSoft/programs.md), and for `PictureSoft`, you will have to navigate the structure maually.

 ## Licensing Agreement: